Visit our Contact page for our contact information.

 Please provide as much information as possible about the concerns you have.
 Please let us know how you would like your complaint to be resolved.
 For example, over the telephone, at a meeting or in writing, and the outcome you are hoping for.

 Who will help me with my concerns?

 You can also write to the Patient Experience Team at Leatherhead Hospital, Poplar Road, Leatherhead, Surrey KT22 8SD.
-Alternatively you can address your letter to the Chair of Children and Family Health Surrey, who is also based at Leatherhead Hospital.

 The Patient Experience Team will forward your concern or complaint to the partner organisation responsible for that part of the Children and Family Health Surrey service.

 CSH Surrey is the organisation that will investigate and respond to concerns about Children and Family Health services in west and mid Surrey (covering Banstead, Dorking, East and West Elmbridge, Guildford, Leatherhead, Runnymede, Spelthorne, Surrey Heath, Tattenham, Waverley and Woking), the Child Health Team, Continuing Care and the Special School Nursing Service.

 First Community Health and Care is the organisation that will investigate and respond to concerns about Children and Family Health services in the east of Surrey (covering Redhill, Reigate, Merstham, Horley, Oxted, Caterham and Lingfield).

 Surrey and Borders Partnership NHS Foundation Trust is the organisation that will investigate and respond to concerns about the emotional wellbeing and mental health services provided as part of Children and Family Health Surrey (the Developmental Paediatrician service and the Parent-Infant Mental Health Service or PIMHS).